gsimchoni/Intro2DS/instructions/jupyter_instructions.md

 * If you ever had to install tensorflow you'd appreciate the speed.
 * This image includes all libraries we'll be working on in the course, including: pandas, numpy, sklearn, tensorflow, keras and more.
 * There are other Jupyter images [here](https://hub.docker.com/u/jupyter/), e.g. also including R.

+5. Exiting:

+Stop Jupyter, returning to terminal: simply press `Ctrl + C` and answer `yes` if asked.

+Exit terminal and container: `exit`